 The Design Building Practitioners Act 2020 introduces a new era of accountability and transparency in the NSW building industry.
 If you’re looking to enhance your property or ensure it complies with all regulations, understanding these requirements is essential for a smooth and successful process.

-At ASSM, we have over 35 years of experience in strata management for residential, community, commercial, and industrial properties, and we can help you navigate legislation impacting strata living, including this one.
+At ASSM, we have over 40 years of experience in strata management for residential, community, commercial and industrial properties.
+If you need assistance with rubbish management in strata living, our experienced team can provide guidance.

 Additionally, we offer developer assistance for registration preparation, along with comprehensive strata reports and inspections.

-Our team can ensure your strata scheme runs as smoothly as possible.
-When considering buying into a strata scheme or wanting to secure a professional and qualified team, contact ASSM today.
+Our team can ensure your scheme runs smoothly.
+If you are considering buying into a strata scheme or want to secure a professional and qualified team, contact ASSM today.